ffurkan-dev/PomodoroApp/README.md

 A Pomodoro app that helps you focus.

-So far, the app lets you start a Pomodoro timer, switch between focus and break modes, pause the timer whenever you need, as well as add tasks you're currently working on.
+The app lets you start a Pomodoro timer, switch between focus and break modes, pause the timer whenever you need, as well as add tasks you're currently working on.
+The app sends notifications with a random motivational message to your phone whenever it is time to switch to focus/break mode.
+You can also play ambient rain or fire sounds to help you focus while you work.

 # Running